-For those who are looking to purchase gold for great prices or to simply better understand the jewelry market in Dubai.
-Here, visitors will be able to see the largest gold ring in the world as per the Guinness World Records and shop for great priced pieces, all the while getting a glimpse of what a traditional Arabic market looks like.
-The Dubai government assures the quality of all pieces, so visitors can be safe as they shop in hundreds of retail stores at the Souk – haggling is encouraged to get the best prices!
+For those who are looking to purchase gold for great prices or to simply better understand the jewellery market in Dubai, the gold souk is where visitors can see the largest gold chain in the world as per the Guinness World Records and shop for well-priced pieces, all the while getting a glimpse of a traditional Arabic market.
+The Dubai government assures the quality of all pieces, so visitors can feel reassured as they shop in hundreds of retail stores at the souk – haggling is encouraged to get the best prices!

-Perhaps one of the most unique and interesting attractions in the Al Bastakiya Quarter is the XVA Gallery.
-This is the ideal place for art lovers to check out the local art scene and learn more about international artists.
-The gallery brings exhibitions from important artists from the region and a touch of art to the traditional and historical neighborhood.
-The contrast of the colorful and eye-catching pieces on the old construction, originally built with materials such as coral is an interesting blend between art and history.
+Perhaps one of the most unique and interesting attractions in Al Bastakiya is the XVA Gallery.
+Here you can check out the local art scene and learn more about international artists.
+The gallery brings exhibitions from important artists of the region and a touch of art to the traditional and historical neighbourhood.
+The contrast of the colourful and eye-catching pieces on the old construction, originally built with materials such as coral, is an interesting blend between art and history.

 Visit the Coffee Museum

-For coffee lovers from all over the world, the Coffee Museum in the Al Bastakiya Quarter is the dream destination.
-This museums gathers regional and international flavors in order to offer visitors a cozy and elegant experience to sip on coffee while admiring the traditional architecture.
+For coffee lovers from all over the world, the Coffee Museum in Al Bastakiya is a dream destination.
+This museum brings together regional and international flavours to offer visitors a cosy and elegant coffee-drinking experience amid traditional architecture.
 Some of the more popular styles offered by the Coffee Museum are local Arabic coffee, Ethiopian coffee and Japanese coffee.
-In addition to the coffee to be tasted, visitors can also check out the antique items and learn more about coffee roasting and brewing.
+In addition to the coffee to be tasted, visitors can admire antique artefacts and learn more about coffee roasting and brewing.

-The Basta Art Cafe is a charming cafe in the heart of the Old Quarter, the venue brings a comfortable and chic atmosphere to the traditional buildings of Bastakiya.
-This is a perfect spot to try some traditional Arabic food and further indulge into the region’s culture.
-Also known as Arabian Tea House, the spot is located outdoors on the terrace of Bastakiya and offers regional dishes for breakfast, lunch and dinner – allowing visitors the opportunity to get a taste of Dubai while in one of its most historical sights.
+The Basta Art Café is a charming café in the heart of the Old Quarter – offering a comfortable and chic atmosphere in the traditional buildings of Al Bastakiya.
+This is a perfect spot to try typical Arabic food and further indulge in the region’s culture.
+Also known as the Arabian Tea House, it has an outdoor terrace where you can enjoy regional dishes for breakfast, lunch and dinner – giving visitors the opportunity to get a taste of Dubai in one of its most historic sights.

 Visit the Dubai Museum

-Perhaps Dubai’s most popular museum, the Dubai Museum was built inside the historical Al Fahidi Fort, which dates back to 1787.
-The fort played a massive part in Dubai’s history, having originally been the residence for a monarch, as well as holding the role of a weapon’s arsenal and a prison.
-Today, the museum welcomes visitors to walk through several models of what Dubai was like in the past – providing an immersive experience for tourists to see how the city has become what it is today.
+Perhaps Dubai’s most popular museum, the Dubai Museum was built inside the historic Al Fahidi Fort, which dates back to 1787.
+The fort played a massive part in Dubai’s history, having originally been the residence of a monarch, as well as holding the role of an arsenal and a prison.
+Today, the museum invites visitors to walk through several models of what Dubai was like in the past – providing an immersive experience for tourists to see how the city has become what it is today.

-One of the must do things when visiting Dubai is buying souvenirs for those back home.
-The city offers a fun variety of traditional items to purchase – anything from the typical gifts such as magnets and mugs to more unique items like camel milk soap and Emirati clothing.
-The Souk is a fantastic place to shop for all kinds of souvenirs for the whole family.
+There’s plenty of choice in Dubai when it comes to buying souvenirs for those back home.
+The city offers a variety of traditional items – anything from the typical gifts such as magnets and mugs to more unique items such as camel-milk soap and Emirati clothing.
+The souk is a fantastic place to shop for all kinds of souvenirs for the whole family.
 Unlike stores in malls, shopping at this traditional market gives tourists the opportunity to haggle and get the best possible price.

-The Spice Souk is one of the most unique and beautiful experiences visitors can have during their visit to Dubai.
-From the mixture of scents perfectly accentuating the flavors of the region, to the vivid colors of the different spices brought to Dubai from neighboring countries through the creek.
-The Spice Souk gives visitors the chance to shop for traditional and rare spices in a traditional setting and acquire some of the highest quality spices in the region.
+The spice souk is a unique experience.
+From the mixture of scents accentuating the flavours of the region, to the vivid colours of the different spices brought to Dubai from neighbouring countries through the creek, the spice souk gives visitors the chance to shop for traditional and rare spices in a classic setting and acquire some of the highest quality spices in the region.

-Take a 1 AED Boat Ride Across the Dubai Creek
+Take a one-dirham boat ride across the Dubai Creek

-The Dubai Creek was where life in the city started, from the fisherman to the merchants, this saltwater canal is a vital piece of Dubai’s history.
+The Dubai Creek was where life in the city started – from the fishermen to the merchants, this saltwater canal is a vital piece of Dubai’s history.
 The creek expands into the Persian Gulf and was one of the main channels for trade for the small city that has now grown into a major metropolis.
-Visitors and residents can cross the Dubai Creek for a mere 1 AED in a shared abra, a traditional Arabian boat that operates like a water taxi.
-This allows people to go from Bastakiya to the Souks.
+Visitors and residents can cross the Dubai Creek for a mere one dirham (£0.22) in a shared abra, a traditional boat that operates as a water taxi.
+This allows people to go from Al Bastakiya to the souks.